stela/CarND-MPC-Project/README.md

 The latency is taken into account by shifting the delta and a actuators one timestamp entry, see [FG_eval::operator()](src/MPC.cpp#L105-L108) in MPC.cpp.

+## Simulation - Drive a Lap

+The car successfully drives more than a lap on the track.
+It stays farly well centered on the waypoints given.
+The speed could probably be increased quite a bit and still stay between the curbs, at the cost of driving a bit further off-center.

 ## Building the Code
 See the [original README](README-original.md).